 Dunkin’ Donuts is a popular coffee and donut retailer that offers a wide range of caffeinated beverages.

-According to Caffeine Informer, the caffeine content of a medium cup (14 oz) of some of the coffee drinks on offer at Dunkin’ Donuts is as follows:
+The caffeine content of a medium cup (14 oz) of some of the coffee drinks on offer at Dunkin’ Donuts is approximately as follows:

-The caffeine content of a tall cup (12 oz) of some of Starbucks’ beverages is as follows:
+The caffeine content of a grande cup (16 oz) of some of Starbucks’ beverages is as follows:

 The two most popular species of plant for producing coffee beans are:

 - Coffea arabica, which people commonly refer to as Arabica

 - Coffea canephora, which most people know as Robusta

 According to a 2016 study, Robusta coffee beans typically contain around twice as much caffeine as Arabica beans.

 Other factors that can affect the amount of caffeine in a cup of coffee include: